AstarVienna/ScopeSim_Templates/docs/source/index.rst

 A library of templates and helper functions for creating :class:`scopesim.source.source.Source` objects that can be used to run `ScopeSim` simulations.

-:class:`scopesim.source.source.Source` objects contain a description of the spatial and spectral information of the source.
+In short :class:`scopesim.source.source.Source` objects contain a description of the spatial and spectral information of the source.
+For more information see :ref:`here <Source Object>`.

 Installation
 ------------